 The more frequently the container is opened to allow in fresh air, the faster the cedar oil dissipates.
 Let's say a large box with new moth balls is opened briefly once a month - this can drop the lifespan down to 2-3 years due to the increased air exchange.

-Therefore for maximum shelf life, cedar balls are best purchased in smaller quantities that can be kept fully sealed until ready for use.
+For maximum shelf life, cedar moth balls are best purchased in smaller quantities that can be kept fully sealed until ready for use.

 Once cedar moth balls are taken out of storage and put into action, their lifespan decreases more rapidly due to air exposure:

-Depending on quantity used and frequency of air circulation, most cedar balls will need replacing at least every 12 months when in active use.
+Depending on quantity used and frequency of air circulation, most cedar balls and blocks will need replacing at least every 12 months when in active use.

 Let's take a closer look at how the method of use impacts longevity...